 - Small and lightweight.

-- Comfortable design, good audio.
+- Comfortable design with good audio.

 Marshal Major is an iconic brand in the music industry.
 These headphones are not too big and are quite stylish.
 They provide excellent sound and last for 5+ hours on a full charge.